For the 2026 school year, there is 1 community college serving 17,298 students in Huntington Beach, California.

 There is 1 community colleges serving 17,298 students in Huntington Beach, CA.

-What is community college diversity score in Huntington Beach, CA?
+What is the community college diversity score in Huntington Beach, CA?

 Community colleges in Orange County, CA have a diversity score of 0.69, which is lower than the national average of 0.74 (compared to national diversity statistics).

-How diverse are community college in Huntington Beach, CA?
+How diverse are community colleges in Huntington Beach, CA?

 Community colleges in Huntington Beach, CA have approximately 75% minority enrollment, with the majority being Hispanic and Asian.